kyrptonaught/SwitchableResourcepacks/README.md

 Server side mod adding a command to trigger a resourcepack to be sent to the client, using the same method as the built in required resourcepack function when joining a server.
 This mod will not do anything when installed on clients, and will function with vanilla clients.

+#### This project has been merged into [Server Utils](https://github.com/kyrptonaught/Server-Utils).
+Further updates will occur there.

 ## How to use

 This mod adds one command: